khaller93/dbpedia-kg-neo4j/README.md

 | 940,535       | 7901               | 60,148,675      | 6,7 * 10<sup>-5</sup>  |

-In this KG, 77.80% of the relationsips are of type `http://dbpedia.org/ontology/wikiPageWikiLink`.
+In this KG, 77.80% of the relationsips are of type `dbo:wikiPageWikiLink`.

 ### 4. Label DBpedia250k nodes (with `DB250k`)